xprova/bisect-tau/README.md

 ![Example 1](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/diagram.svg)

-The outputs `q` and `qn` indicate the logical state of the DUT.
-The DUT is said to be in a logic high state when `q` is larger than `qn` and in a logic low state otherwise.
+The outputs `q` and `qn` indicate the logical state of the DUT (logic high when `q` is larger than `qn` and logic low otherwise).

-The DUT can be either a level or an edge-sensitive device.
-Level sensitive devices copy the logic state of their inputs while `clk` is high and retain their state when `clk` goes low while edge-sensitive devices copy and retain the state of their inputs at the time epoch when `clk` transitions from low to high.

-The DUT must behave in the following way:
+The DUT can be either a level or an edge-sensitive device and must behave in the following way:

-1. When `reset` is pulled high, the DUT must transition to a logic low state.
+1. When `reset` is pulled high, the DUT must transition to logic low.

-2. When `reset` is low, the device must copy the state of its `d` port when `clk` is high (only for level-sensitive devices) and when `clk` transitions from low to high (only for edge-sensitive devices).
+2. When `reset` is low and `clk` is high (or at a low-to-high transition of `clk` for edge-sensitive devics) the DUT must transition to the logic state indicated y `d`.

-The DUT must be prepared as a spice sub-circuit with required ports.
-A minimum definition would be something like the below
+The DUT must be prepared as a spice sub-circuit and have the required ports.
+A minimum definition would therfore be something like the below:

 ```
 .SUBCKT mydut D Q QN CLK RESET